St. John's Parochial Church Council (PCC) Policies

 Safeguarding (4): Action Plan

-* Information from the Parish Safeguarding dashboard
+• Information from the Parish Safeguarding dashboard

-* Discussion with wardens and Vicar
+• Discussion with PCC and Vicar and Warden

-* Requirements derived from Diocesan training courses
+• Requirements derived from Diocesan training courses and advice.

 Use of ICT